-If you’ve tried this Spinach and Ricotta Pasta Bake, or any other recipe on the blog, then let us know how you got on in the comments below, we love hearing from you!
+If you’ve tried this Spinach and Ricotta Pasta Bake, let us know how you got on in the comments below.

 Spinach and Ricotta Pasta Bake

-- Cook the pasta for 8-10 minutes.
+- Cook 280 g Penne pasta for 8-10 minutes.
 You don't want to fully cook it.

-- Sauté the chopped shallots until softened (about 3-4 minutes).
-Add the tomatoes, red pepper and sun-dried tomatoes.
+- Heat 1 teaspoon Olive oil and sauté 2 Shallots and 2 Garlic clove until softened (about 3-4 minutes).
+Add 400 g Cherry tomatoes, 1 Roasted red peppers and 4 Sun-dried tomatoes.
 Cook for 5 minutes on low, crushing the tomatoes if required.
 Drain the pasta and add to the sauce.
 Mix well so that all the pasta is coated.